 All the areas in and around Hakone are beautiful, but some are quieter than others whilst some are better for hiking and tranquillity.
 Let’s explore them in more detail…

-Hakone’s 5 Best Areas to Stay in
+Hakone’s Five Best Neighborhoods to Stay in

 The area of Tonosawa, with its perfect spot next to the river, is where to stay in Hakone for anyone wanting a more secluded, mountainous holiday.